-According to Chaos theory, a small event at some place could lead to influential events far away.
-When Eric Bress and Mackye Gruber made this theory into a film, obviously that was going to be something we hadn’t seen before.
-Evan (Ashton Kutcher) is a teenager who frequently blacks out due to unbearable headaches and is transferred to the past, where he can make alterations to his life and of others too.
+According to Chaos theory, a small event in one place can lead to influential events far away.
+When Eric Bress and Mackye Gruber made this theory into a film, that was obviously something we hadn’t seen before.
+Evan (Ashton Kutcher) is a teenager who frequently blacks out due to unbearable headaches and is transferred to the past, where he can make alterations to his life and that of others.
 But when he finds out that small changes in the past can drastically change the present, Evan finds himself in macabre parallel realities.
 It is not a perfect film, but it is a damn interesting one.

 44. Mr. Nobody

 Choices.
 Isn’t our whole life at the end of the day a series of choices or decisions that we make?
 Based on a simple premise of a boy trying to decide whether he should go with his mother or stay with his father results in one hell of an interesting film full of absorbing visuals and intriguing possibilities.
 The film got butchered by the critics, but don’t believe them.
 This film is for the ages.

 Read More: Best Movies Based on Books

 Trevor, a machinist, suffers from insomnia and hasn’t slept in a year.
 You read that right – in a year!
 But how does one wake up from a nightmare if one isn’t asleep?
 Christian Bale is the essence of this classic, his impressive body transformation being the highlight and adding to the authenticity.
 It’s nearly impossible to get the frail and emasculated body of Bale out of your head.